Benjaminnnnnnnn/SoftwareDesign/README.md

        Inversely, when we load a board the string is fetched and decoded into a set of objects to be placed

-       This decoedd info is passed to the aformentioned factory to be created cleanly
+       This decoded info is passed to the aformentioned factory to be created cleanly

-2. frontend/src/app/game
+2. frontend/src/app/render

-  Bella
+    2.a Shop Display

+        Shop Components and DOM frontend/src/app/render/Shop.tsx

+        Shop is responsible for displaying and handling the shop's logic

+        Added to the app in (./frontend/src/app/requests/App.tsx)

+        Updates information in the context after a purchase (unit purchased, currency)

+   2.b Board Tiles / "Extras" Rendering

+        The main rendering files can be found at frontend/src/app/render/BattleHexagon.tsx, Hexagon.tsx, renderTrash.tsx, cursorIndicator.ts

+        These files are responsible for rendering only (upon being called)

+        Called in (./frontend/src/app/render/handlerender.tsx)

+        Render interactable/non-interactable boards, trash bin (for selling), cursor indicator (to indicate user is holding a piece)

+   2.c Game Logic / Piece Rendering

+        The top level rendering file is frontend/src/app/render/BoardRender.tsx

+        Handles conditional rendering based on game state, defined the HexGrid component

+        Called in (./frontend/src/app/requests/App.tsx)

+        Call other rendering modules as needed and share state information with them

 3. Misc.